 With the Town's 2007 adoption of the EHU requirements for Inclusionary Zoning and Commercial Linkage, the Town did not modify the development standards of the HDMF zone district.
 However, the provision of on-site employee housing units has an impact on development standards such as height, site coverage, parking, and even GRFA (as the cost of providing EHUs is often off-set through increasing the higher profit-making uses).
-In this case, the majority of the square footage on Levels 1 and 2 is dedicated to employee housing, with the remainder being another public benefit, hotel rooms, which clearly has an impact on the ability to meet the standards of the HDMF zone district.
-The provision of these two public benefits clearly outweigh any deviations proposed through this SDD.
+In this case, the majority of the square footage on Levels 1 and 2 is dedicated to employee housing which clearly has an impact on the ability to meet the standards of the HDMF zone district.
+The provision of employee housing and short term accommodations in the form of condominiums with attached accommodation units clearly outweighs any deviations proposed through this SDD.